zdave-parity/jam-np/simple.md

 - Use Ed25519 as the signature algorithm.
 - Use the peer's Ed25519 key.
 If the peer is a validator, this key should have been published on chain.
-- Have a single alternative name, which must be a 53-character DNS name consisting of "e" followed by the Ed25519 public key, base-32 encoded using the alphabet "abcdefghijklmnopqrstuvwxyz234567".
+- Have a single alternative name, which must be derived from the Ed25519 public key as per the "alternative name" section below.

 The certificates _should_ be self-signed, however this is not required and need not be verified.